unimelb/pattern-lib/docs/docs.md

 ## Custom documentation

-If a component requires custom documentation, place the documentation in a markdown file, import the file, and use the `custom` option:
+If a component requires custom documentation, place the documentation in a markdown file, import the file, and pass it to the `custom` option:

 ```html
 <script>